 - Heat 1 -2 tbsp oil in a non-stick skillet, add chicken.
 Stir occasionally until cooked through – (For thinly cut chicken, this takes approx. 5 minutes).
 Remove chicken from the pan.
 Set aside.

-- In a bowl, whisk 2 eggs.
-Heat 1 tbsp oil in the same pan (if there is no chicken piece sticking to the pan), once the oil simmers, add the egg mixture.
+- In a bowl, beart up 2 eggs.
+Heat 1 tbsp oil in the same pan (whipe out first if there are chicken pieces stuck to the pan), once the oil simmers, add the beaten eggs.
 Give it a quick stir and remove from the pan (while it is still runny on top).
 Set aside.

-- Heat 1 – 2 tbsp oil and let it simmer.
-Medium heat, add the white part of chopped green onion to sauté until slightly brown (~ 30 sec – 1 min).
+- Heat 1 – 2 tbsp oil on medium heat and let it simmer.
+Add the white part of chopped green onion and sauté until slightly brown (~ 30 sec – 1 min).
 Add carrots, red pepper, ginger, and garlic.
 Cook for another minute.

 - Remove from the heat.
 Add prepared spaghetti squash to the pan and gently mix together. **